-Lawson/Beeston Observatory (1851-1866), established by Edward J. Lowe at his home Broadgate House, Beeston, Nottingham.
+Lawson Beeston Observatory [LON] (1851-1866), Beeston, Nottingham, established by Edward J. Lowe at his home Broadgate House, Beeston, Nottingham.
 Including many meteorological instruments given to him by Henry Lawson, the observatory housed his own 11-foot refractor (4-inch OG) and a transit instrument (Cox 2004, 8-9).

-Beeston Observatory [‘The Lighthouse’] (1850s-1866), established by Alfred Lowe the father of Edward J Lowe, who had an octagonal tower built for weather observations (Cox 2004, p.9).
+Lowe’s Observatory [LOOB] (1850s-1866), Beeston, Nottingham, established by Alfred Lowe the father of Edward J Lowe.
+Known as ‘The Lighthouse’, he had an octagonal tower built for weather observations (Cox 2004, p.9).

-Nottingham Astronomical Society Observatory (2006- ), established by the Nottingham Astronomical Society to house a 24-inch reflecting telescope built by Beacon Hill Telescopes at an observatory at Cotgrave, Nottingham (SHA Bulletin 27, Spring 2017).
+Nottingham Astronomical Society’s Observatory [NASO] (2006- ), Cotgrave, Nottingham, established by the Nottingham Astronomical Society.
+It houses a 24-inch reflecting telescope, with sketal tube on a fork mount, built by Beacon Hill Telescopes (Dawson and Griffin 2017).

-Sherwood Observatory (1986- ), established by the Mansfield & Sutton astronomical Society at Sutton-in Ashfield near Mansfield.
-The observatory houses 24-inch (61-cm) reflecting telescope with primary mirror made by Vacuum Coatings.
+Sherwood Observatory [SO] (1986- ), Sutton-in-Ashfield, established by the Mansfield & Sutton astronomical Society.
+The observatory houses a society built 24-inch (61-cm) reflecting telescope, with sketal tube on a fork mount, and primary mirror made by Vacuum Coatings.

 Whitaker’s Observatory [WO] (1940s-1950s), Nottingham, established by Dr John Vaughan Whitaker using a 10-inch f8 Newtonian and observatory that he purchased from the estate of Richard F.T.
 Granger (Northrop 1980).